 Cost of Production – Do you know yours?

 What does your Neighbor Think? –A Beef Producer’s Perspectives

 November 1, 2016 – Nanton, Nanton Community Center

 November 2, 2016 –Lethbridge, Country Kitchen Catering (in the same building as the Key on Mayor Magrath Drive)

 November 3, 2016 –Olds, Olds College Alumni Centre

 November 8, 2016 – Vermilion, Vermilion Regional Centre

 The International Beef Alliance (IBA) is comprised of Australia, Brazil, Canada, Mexico, New Zealand, Paraguay and the United States, which represents 46% of global beef cattle production and 63% of global beef exports.
 This year, the organization met in Taupo, New Zealand, this beautiful country provided a picturesque agricultural backdrop for the conference.
 The conference was kicked off on Sunday with introduction presentations by the eight Young Leaders from Australia, Canada, Mexico, New Zealand and the United States.

 On Monday, the Young Leaders met to present their findings on the special topic: How the IBA can connect with ‘Millennials’ to gain support for the Alliance.
 The team split into the focus groups for animal welfare, sustainability and beef attributes.
-The group then reconvened to put together a [ … ]
+The group then reconvened to put [ … ]